wavemaker/docs/learn/how-tos/wizard-layout.md

 ![Dotted Stepper template for wizard](/learn/assets/dotted_stepper_wizard.png)

-In the number template the wizard steps are idenitifed using the numbers where the first step would be 1 , second would be 2 and so on.
-Where as in the dottedstepper we would get a dot in the place of wizard step.
+Wizard steps in Number template are idenitifed by numbers starting with 1.
+Where as the dotted-stepper places a dot in each of wizard step.

-Upon visiting a certain step the step style would change from number or dot to done icon.
+Upon visiting a certain step the step style changes from number or dot to done icon.

 ![Done State for wizard](/learn/assets/done_state_wizard.png)

-There is an iconstepper wizard which has two proeprties which we can choose from.
+There is an icon-stepper wizard with two proeprties to choose from.
 One is the Title icon class property and the other is the Done icon class property.

  **Title Icon Class Property**